 Caching means temporarily storing data in a cache.
 If a user accesses the site frequently, the data will automatically deliver without an initial loading process.
 Caching helps improve the page speed and thus if you do it manually or by installing a plugin.
 It can be implemented on-site very easily.
-There are some available plugins to do it such as WP Super Cache and W3 Total Cache.
+There are some available plugins to do it such as WP Super Cache, Wp Rocket, and W3 Total Cache.

 2. Content delivery network

 CDN requests your site content from the nearest server location to your readers’ accessing point.
 The more optimal this delivery system is, the better the site speed would be.
 The CDN would keep a copy of your site in many data centers located in different places, and thus the nearest server will request your content and translate it into faster loading time.

 3. GZIP compression

 Through this method, you can compress your site files and make them smaller.
 It will reduce the bandwidth of your site and will transfer the respective files to the browser faster.

 Both the WordPress Super Cache and W3 Total Cache can come with GZIP compression feature that can be enabled after installation.
 Many popular WordPress hosting providers have this feature too.
 You can use these tools for a quick inspection, and you can start manually optimizing your website.